dxw/contracts/agreements/affiliates.md

     2. The Introduction Fee will be calculated as a percentage (the Commission, specified above) of the Total Income.

-    3. The Introduction Fee will be due in instalments as follows:
+    3. The Introduction Fee will be due in instalments as follows, on production of an invoice by the Introducer:

-        1. 40%, two months after the commencement date;
+        1. 40%, one month after the commencement date;
-        2. 30%, seven months after the commencement date;
+        2. 30%, six months after the commencement date;
         3. 30%, twelve months after the commencement date.

     4. In the event that the payments due under the contract change before its first anniversary, the Supplier must